[2026 Updated] What to Do If iPhone Passcode Changed Itself

 When the firmware has been downloaded, simply click on Unlock to start unlocking your iPhone.
 After this process gets completed, your device will start up again.
 And you can set up a new passcode for your iPhone.

-If your iPhone passcode changed on its own, or someone else changed it, and you still remember your Apple ID password, there are additional methods you can try to regain access to your device.
+If your iPhone passcode changed on its own, or someone else changed it, and you still remember your Apple Account password, there are additional methods you can try to regain access to your device.
 These methods work even without a computer, depending on your iOS version and whether certain features like Find My iPhone are enabled.

 Solution 1.
 Fix iPhone Passcode Changed Itself via the iOS 15.2 Feature